BurdetteLamar/AboutRuby/core/Hash/template.md

 h # => {:foo=>0, :bar=>1, :baz=>2}
 ```

-If a is block given and the hash includes key <tt>key</tt>, ignores the block, deletes the entry,
+If a is block given and key <tt>key</tt> is found, ignores the block, deletes the entry,
 and returns the associated value:

 ```ruby